Cedartown, Georgia (album)

-Cedartown, Georgia is an album by American country music artist Waylon Jennings, released in 1971 on RCA Nashville.
+Cedartown, Georgia is a studio album by American country music artist Waylon Jennings, released in 1971 on RCA Nashville.

 Background

 Jennings' second release of 1971 finds the singer moving further away from the Nashville Sound that had dominated his early albums at RCA.
 Its title track, a morbid tale of murder, reached #14 on the country singles chart, and the LP also contains "It's All Over Now," written by Waylon's wife Jessi Colter, who duets with Jennings on Paul Simon's "Bridge Over Troubled Water" and also appears on the album cover with him.
 Like most country albums during this period, Cedartown, Georgia contains songs that were recorded during numerous sessions that stretched back over periods of months and even years, depriving the album of any sense of continuity.
 As Michael Striessguth's laments in his book Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville, "Because RCA-Nashville failed to embrace the idea of the concept album, it happily dropped unreleased scraps from earlier sessions into those collections, spoiling any semblance of cohesion that they might have had."
 In his autobiography Jennings wrote, "They always needed a marketing plan...Music is just music, and people who put labels on music are those who have to merchandize it.
 It makes their job a lot easier.
 I wanted to cut my records a whole different way; I wanted to build the song in the studio, not in the control room.
 I wanted the dynamics to happen out there with the band."